 Everybody likes to get a good back rub.
 But why does massage feel so good?
 Is there any scientific reasoning behind it?
-What are the health benefits to massage?
+What are the health benefits of massage?
 How about the risks?
-Some of the answers are actually astounding.
+Some of the answers are astounding.
 Let’s find out why.

 From animals to children to elderly adults, we see evidence that living beings like to be touched.
 Your cat rubs up against you, and your dog begs to have its tummy rubbed.
 It almost like a drug.
-In fact, being touched can generate the release of endorphins which are the human feel good hormone.
-Endorphins are basically a natural form of morphine produced by your body in response to physical touch.
+Being touched can generate the release of endorphins, which are the human feel-good hormone.
+Endorphins are a natural form of morphine produced by your body in response to physical touch.

 The likely mechanism behind this is that nerve endings in your skin send signals to your pituitary gland and other brain centers.
 The basic message that your body sends is, “This feels good.
 Keep seeking this.”
 One can imagine that this response occurs since caring touch comes from those that like you.
 It doesn’t matter if you’re a family of chimpanzees or humans ― being around caring individuals is good for you.

 When you get a good quality massage, it affects you on an emotional level as well.
 Research shows that meaningful touch stimulates the brain’s orbitofrontal cortex, which is linked to feelings of reward, compassion, safety and trust.
 While this might be part of the endorphin pathway, there are probably other mechanisms involved as well (more on this later).

 Some research even shows that touching Alzheimer’s disease patients can have significant benefits.
 The studies reveal touch improves relaxation and interpersonal ties while decreasing symptoms of depression.

 Changes at the Gene Expression Level